Binance Market Update (2022-07-22)

 Binance

-The global cryptocurrency market cap now stands at $1.06T, up by 2.95% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.05T, up by 2.60% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include SUPER, BTG, and CRV, up by 36%, 28%, and 22%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include SUPER, BTG, and BOND, up by 41%, 25%, and 21%, respectively.

 Top stories of the day: